Chinh-Johnson/gtm-documentation-automation/setup-guide.md

 ## Prerequisites
 - Google account with access to Google Sheets
-- Google Tag Manager account with admin access
+- Google Tag Manager account with minimum (Read) access
 - Basic familiarity with Google Tag Manager

 ## Step 1: Create a New Google Sheet